kutysam/kind-nginx-prom/README.md

 ## Important information

-You should only run automated-run-all.sh at root directory.
-The paths are relative and works only with running at root path right now.
+1. You should only run `./automated-run-all.sh` at root directory.
+1. The paths are relative and works only with running at root path right now.
 If you run the individual scripts in scripts folder, be sure to run it from the root, such as, `bash scripts/6-load-test.sh`.

-Additionally, if your CSV file has -1 entries, it means the result is not readily available from prometheus
+Additionally, if your CSV file has `-1` entries, it means the result is not readily available from prometheus for that given period

 ## Other information

-For 5-health-check.sh, I am unsure on what does it mean by checking via kubernetes api?
+For `5-health-check.sh`, I am unsure on what does it mean by checking via kubernetes api?
 Ingress itself does not have a health check.
 We can technically parse the events api to see if there are errors but I'm unsure on what is exactly expected.
 Since we can do a curl to the ingress, that should be suffient.

-For prometheus, we can either let it automatically scrape (which is what i did), or we can configure the configmap to let define the endpoint manually.
+For prometheus, we can either let it automatically scrape (which is what i did), or we can configure the configmap to let define the endpoint manually which is not ideal.

 ## Future work